emilynordmann/AllOfUs-data-analysis/docs/03-tidying.md

 ## Reshaping Data

-Data tables can be in <a class='glossary' target='_blank' title='A data format where all of the observations about one subject are in the same row' href='https://psyteachr.github.io/glossary/w#wide'>wide</a> format or <a class='glossary' target='_blank' title='A data format where each observation is on a separate row' href='https://psyteachr.github.io/glossary/l#long'>long</a> format (or a mix of the two).
+Data tables can be in <a class='glossary'>wide<span class='def'></span></a> format or <a class='glossary'>long<span class='def'></span></a> format (or a mix of the two).
 Wide data are where all the observations about one thing are in the same row, while long data are where each observation is on a separate row.
 You often need to convert between these formats to do different types of summaries or visualisation.
 You may have done something similar using pivot tables in Excel.

 <div class="figure" style="text-align: center">
 <img src="images/tidy/excel_pivot_table.png" alt="Converting between wide and long formats using pivot tables in Excel." width="100%" />